10 iconic New York Photo Spots to photograph during your next Trip

 Manhattan Skyline View from Dumbo, Brooklyn

-So, have you downloaded Slow Shutter Cam App and read the blog post I mentioned in the previous chapter?
+So, have you downloaded the Slow Shutter Cam App and read the blog post I mentioned in the previous chapter?
 Good, now let’s take a moving clouds photo of the Manhattan Skyline!

 A long exposure of the New York Skyline as seen from Dumbo